-On March 27, 2020, we established an at-the-market offering program (ATM) to sell, from time to time, shares of our common stock having an aggregate offering price of up to \$100 million in transactions pursuant to a shelf registration statement that was declared effective by the U.S. Securities and Exchange Commission (the SEC) on May 5, 2020.
-We are obligated to pay a commission of 3.0% of the gross proceeds from the sale of shares of common stock in the offering.
+On May 1, 2023, we entered into an at-the-market offering program ("ATM") to sell, from time to time, shares of our common stock having an aggregate offering price of up to \$200 million in common stock pursuant to a shelf registration statement that was filed with the SEC on May 1, 2023 and became effective immediately upon filing.
+We are obligated to pay a commission of up to 3% of the gross proceeds from the sale of shares of common stock under the ATM.
 We are not obligated to sell any shares in the offering.

-There were no common stock sales under the ATM during the years ended December 31, 2022, 2021 and 2020.
+There were no common stock sales under the ATM during the year ended December 31, 2023.